-‘SNL’ Season 43 To Open With Jay-Z And Ryan Gosling On September 30
+‘SNL’ Season 43 To Open With Jay Z And Ryan Gosling On September 30

 — Saturday Night Live (@nbcsnl) August 25, 2017

 Ryan Gosling first appeared on Saturday Night Live in 2015 with Leon Bridges.
-He made sure to bring along his dance moves with him as well as his awkwardness.
+He made sure to bring along his dance moves with him, as well as his awkwardness.
 That’s what people love about him though, so it’s all good in the end.
 Hopefully, he’ll be better this time around.
 He better have prepared during the last two years.

-Jay-Z, on the other hand, has also made a guest appearance in the past.
-Back in 2003, he made a cameo when his wife Beyonce performed on SNL.
-He was tapped in as a guest host 7 years later alongside the legendary Betty White.
+Jay Z, on the other hand, has also made a guest appearance in the past.
+Back in 2003, he made a cameo when his wife, Beyonce, performed on SNL.
+He was tapped in as a guest host seven years later, alongside the legendary Betty White.

 We might not be seeing the character Steve Bannon again, however.
 Mikey Day retired the Grim Reaper mask, he revealed in a tweet today.
 That’s just to be expected, as his character said goodbye to Baldwin’s Trump on last night’s episode, Deadline reported.